 Western Michigan University's 4 + 3 accelerated Doctor of Audiology degree program provides an opportunity for students who begin college with an interest in audiology to take coursework in that and related areas early and to begin entry level graduate coursework in their senior year, thus saving approximately six months of graduate study relative to the current 4 + 4 model.

-Students who wish to apply for the professional doctorate in audiology through the accelerated graduate degree program do so through the Bachelor of Science in Interdisciplinary Health Services program, which has coursework with increased applicability to the professional practice of audiology and a designated concentration in audiology.
+Students who wish to apply for the professional doctorate in audiology through the accelerated graduate degree program do so through the Bachelor of Science in Healthcare Services and Sciences program, which has coursework with increased applicability to the professional practice of audiology and a designated concentration in audiology.

 Undergraduate students with senior standing can take up to 12 credit hours of designated 5000 and/or 6000 level courses for graduate credit which can be counted toward both the bachelor degree and graduate degree.